-Soft Key Description GO TO... - takes you to the selected waypoint on the GPS map.
-Waypoint Manager - Go to Waypoint YES - Go to waypoint on the GPS Navigator Maps.
+Soft Key Description GO TO - takes you to the selected waypoint on the GPS map.
+Waypoint Manager - Go to Waypoint waypoint Manager Go to waypoint YES - Go to waypoint on the GPS Navigator Maps.
 NO - Do not go to the waypoint on the GPS Navigator Maps.